EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol1/README.md

 It begins of course with `sd01` for **Glider**.
 If you had a Macintosh back in the 1990's you might recognize `sd09`, **Glypha**.
 The bundle identifiers listed in between though, and those following, belonged to programs that never left my hard drive.

 To the degree I am able to, this repo represents those "lost" experiments.
 We'll skip **Glider** and **Glypha** from the list — since they shipped they're already in a repo called <a href="https://github.com/EngineersNeedArt/SoftDorothy-SharewareProjects">**SoftDorothy-SharewareProjects**</a>.
-And if you missed it, I have also posted my <a href="https://github.com/EngineersNeedArt/SoftDorothy-CasadyGreeneProjects">**Casady & Greene** sources</a>.
+And if you missed it, I have also posted my <a href="https://github.com/EngineersNeedArt/SoftDorothy-CasadyGreeneProjects">**Casady & Greene** sources</a> containing the sources for my commcerial games.

 ### La Luna, Reaction, BlackBox: